g-abhishek/deidara-pixelbin-react/artifacts/react/README.md

 ## Components

 ### &lt;PixelBinImage /&gt;
-An `img` component to display PixelBin's transformed images, with support to poll lazy transformations.
+An `img` component to display PixelBin's transformed images.
+You just need to pass the image URL and the comment will handle the polling of lazy transformations internally.
 #### Props
 * `imgUrl` - URL for the transformed image.
 * `onLoad` - A function to be called when the image is loaded.
 Will be invoked with the event object.